lucianosrp/lucianosrp.github.io/_posts/public/2024-02-25-airport-compass.md

 As I said earlier in this post, I am using two freely available datasets and published the source code to replicate these charts.

-Everything is made entierly using Python:
+Everything is made entirely using Python:
- - To merge and transorm the data I used [pandas](https://pandas.pydata.org/)
+ - To merge and transform the data I used [pandas](https://pandas.pydata.org/)
  - [matplotlib](https://matplotlib.org/) is used for the visualization

 ### Data